Our Top Picks

 After extensive testing, the KastKing Madbite Folding Landing Net beat out the competition in several areas of performance, earning its status as our favorite overall.
 Ready to go?
 Pull the net out of the included bag, twist the handle grip to extend it out, then pull up both sides of the net to complete the setup.
 Slick.
 The hoop is relatively large, so landing a bigger fish shouldn't be much of a problem.
 Not only is this fishing net seemingly built to last, but it also has some smart features that many of the other nets couldn't match.
 One of the coolest might be the useful fish ruler built onto the handle.
 The entire assembly floats, which is reassuring when reeling in a fish and fiddling with a net at the same time.
 The net can also be used with one hand, a welcomed detail when you hook the big one and you're fishing alone.

 Searching for a very versatile net?
-Look no further than the Ego S1 Genesis Floating Fishing Net.
+Take a look at the Ego S1 Genesis Floating Fishing Net.
 With over 30 different attachments, from transparent rubber mesh, opaque rubber mesh, nylon, PVC, trout, wading, lake, and ocean nets, to a gaff, a deck brush, and many more, this net can get the job done in just about every way imaginable.
 Throw in the fact that it floats, and it's an even more enticing choice.
 You can unscrew the sturdy extended pole to use a compact net to scoop up fish that are close, say from a kayak or small boat.
 The long foam grip also gives you the option to use it one- or two-handed for those real hefty fish.
 The rubber-coated net on the version we tested features an extra deep well to ensure the catch of the day won't escape.